RicoSuter/VistoJS/README.md

     <mimeMap fileExtension=".json" mimeType="application/json" />

-## Installation in new projects
+## Installation

+1. Create a new web project with TypeScript support
-TODO: Use NuGet package
+2. Install the NuGet package "VistoJS.Complete"

 ## Final notes

 The Visto JavaScript framework is developed and maintained by [Rico Suter](http://rsuter.com).